kostafey/ejc-sql/README.md

 <a id="performance-output-customization"></a>
 ### Performance & output customization

-`ejc-set-fetch-size` set limit for the number of records to output (`50` by default).
+`ejc-set-fetch-size` sets limit for the number of records to output (`50` by default).
 Set to `nil` if you want to disable this limit.

-`ejc-set-max-rows` set limit for the number of records to contain in ResultSet (`99` by default).
+`ejc-set-max-rows` sets limit for the number of records to contain in ResultSet (`99` by default).
 Set to `nil` if you want to disable this limit.
 Also, you can set it the same value as `ejc-set-fetch-size`.
 In this case, if your select query returns more rows than passed to `ejc-set-fetch-size` you will not receive messages like `"Too many rows.
 Only 50 from 99+ are shown."`, but it will increase select query execution performance.

-`ejc-set-column-width-limit` set limit for the number of chars per column to output (`30` by default).
-The rest chars will be replaced by `...`.
+`ejc-set-column-width-limit` sets limit for outputing the number of chars per column (`30` by default).
+The rest will be replaced by `...`.
 Set to `nil` if you want to disable this limit.
-This setting is applied to the text representation of any field type, but especially useful for `varchar` and `CLOB` fields.
+This setting is applied to the text representation of any field type, but it is especially useful for `varchar` and `CLOB` fields.

-All these functions change Clojure variables, so if you want to change defaults, to avoid Clojure nREPL launch on Emacs start, you should add them to the `ejc-sql-connected-hook` in your `.emacs`, e.g.:
+All these functions change Clojure variables, so if you want to change defaults, to avoid Clojure nREPL autolaunch on Emacs start, you should add them to the `ejc-sql-connected-hook` in your `.emacs`, e.g.:
 ```lisp
 (add-hook 'ejc-sql-connected-hook